-Acting on behalf of the property’s seller, McGrath published online and print advertising material which described the property as having ‘plentiful parking’ and highlighted that the property featured a “double garage plus private off-street and driveway parking.’
+Acting on behalf of the property’s seller, McGrath published printed and online advertising material which described the property as having ‘plentiful parking’ and highlighted that the property featured a “double garage plus private off-street and driveway parking.’

 Both the online and printed material featured the following disclaimer: